telabotanica/tbmaps/README.md

 ## Install

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3, updated to version 19.2.17.

 - `npm i`